 Increased Partnership Activity

-The increasing interest in this field is reflected in recent partnership activity; majority of deals were inked for oncological disorders and infectious diseases, featuring the participation of both international and indigenous stakeholders.
+The increasing interest in this glycoengineered antibodies field is reflected in recent partnership activity; majority of deals were inked for oncological disorders and infectious diseases, featuring the participation of both international and indigenous stakeholders.

 Likely Growth of the Fc Protein and Glycoengineered Antibodies Market

 During our research, we estimated the market under conservative, base, and optimistic scenarios.
-As per the base case forecast scenario, the market for Fc protein and glycoengineered antibodies, under clinical evaluation is estimated to be grow at an annualized rate of 27% between 2025 and 2030.
+As per the base case forecast scenario, the Fc region and glycoengineered antibodies market, under clinical evaluation is estimated to be grow at an annualized rate of 27% between 2025 and 2030.